rajat-tech-002/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-### **कर्मण्येवाधिकारस्ते मा फलेषु कदाचन।**

-### **मा कर्मफलहेतुर्भूर्मा ते सङ्गोऽस्त्वकर्मणि॥**
+---

->_I am a Researcher at the Research and Innovation Division of [Tata Consultancy Services (TCS)](https://www.tcs.com/research-and-innovation), where I work  in [Deep Learning and AI Group](https://www.tcs.com/bridging-the-human-machine-divide) since Sep 2020._
+I work as a Researcher at the Research and Innovation Division of [Tata Consultancy Services (TCS)](https://www.tcs.com/research-and-innovation), where I work  in [Deep Learning and AI Group](https://www.tcs.com/bridging-the-human-machine-divide).

+* My Research interests include:
+  * Intersection of Deep learning and Natural Language processing
+  * Application of Unsupervised and Semi-Supervised methods on real world problems

+---

-**What could possibly be a virtual verse?
-A Personal Computer?**
+>`<What could possibly be a virtual verse?
+A Personal Computer?>`

-**Why Information is the new HIGH?**
+>`<Why Information is the new HIGH?>`

-### A Famous Saying by Elon Musk-

-___"Failure is an option here.
-If things are not failing, you are not innovating enough."___
+---
+## &nbsp;&nbsp;&nbsp;&nbsp;**कर्मण्येवाधिकारस्ते मा फलेषु कदाचन।**

+## &nbsp;&nbsp;&nbsp;&nbsp;**मा कर्मफलहेतुर्भूर्मा ते सङ्गोऽस्त्वकर्मणि॥**
+---
->_Can't put the phenomenal experience of holding a meaningful pathway ahead after being a sincere M. Tech student at [Dhirubhai Ambani Institute of Information and Communication Technology](https://www.daiict.ac.in/) in a few lines.
-I was supervised by [Prof. Amit Mankodi](https://www.daiict.ac.in/profile/amit-mankodi/) and co-supervised by [Dr. Amit Bhatt](https://www.daiict.ac.in/profile/amit-bhatt/) and [Dr. Bhaskar Chaudhary](https://www.daiict.ac.in/profile/bhaskar-chaudhury/)._
+Can't put the phenomenal experience of holding a meaningful pathway ahead after being a sincere M. Tech student at [Dhirubhai Ambani Institute of Information and Communication Technology](https://www.daiict.ac.in/) in a few lines.
+I was supervised by [Prof. Amit Mankodi](https://www.daiict.ac.in/profile/amit-mankodi/) and co-supervised by [Dr. Amit Bhatt](https://www.daiict.ac.in/profile/amit-bhatt/) and [Dr. Bhaskar Chaudhary](https://www.daiict.ac.in/profile/bhaskar-chaudhury/).

+---

 `<The DREAM that one sees should be BIG enough and WORK-OUT harder to achieve them.
 Further, I don't perceive a distinction between Time-Pass and Passing-The-Time.
 I believe learning new things is an immeasurable time pass.
 By the way, to let you know, Success is a Social-Construct.>`